MyGet/MyGetDocs/site/Docs/Reference/Build-Services.markdown

     <strong>Note:</strong> Although fully operational, MyGet Build Services is currently still in the Beta Stage.
 While in Beta, you can't trigger a Build, manually or otherwise, faster then one every 5 minutes
 </p>

-## Tapping into the Build Process
+## The Build Process

 Using MyGet Build Services, you have the opportunity to control exactly how your project gets built.
-MyGet Build Services will scan the contents of your Source Control Repository looking for a file which it can work with.
+MyGet Build Services works based on several conventions to run builds.
+It will scan the contents of your Source Control Repository looking for a file which it can work with.
 In order of precedence, the following files are searched for:

 * MyGet.bat, MyGet.cmd or MyGet.ps1
 * build.bat, build.cmd or build.ps1